 Finally there’s the issue of racism.
 Some cultures view foreigners wearing local dress as ‘cultural appropriation’ – almost a form of cultural theft or racism, at least in some circumstances.
-An interesting piece on this and the ensuing debate in the comments can be found here.
+An interesting piece that sets out some of the interesting points on this debate can be found here.

 Mostly though, dressing like a local means trying to blend in.

 Sometimes it is.
 Not only do thieves systematically target foreigners in tourist areas but women who look ‘foreign’ and call attention to themselves may attract more harassment from men who see them as ‘easy Westerners.’
 This latter reason by the way is unfair, inexcusable and makes me cringe, but this is about reality, not rights.

 There’s also a common belief – also sometimes true – that you’ll get better treatment as a local, or at least if you try to look like one.
 Again, this shouldn't be.
 But expats tend to get better treatment than tourists because they are seen as living there and as being part of the community.
 Not only is there a bonding aspect, but an expat might mean 'return business' whereas a tourist will leave and never return.

 I hadn't even given this issue much thought until Fran Moreno-Randle, a reader of Women on the Road News (my monthly women’s travel ezine – please subscribe here if you haven’t yet!), raised it with me recently.